-We considered all data elements, and based on cash flow requirement projections from Paragon, guidance from FHCF staff about potential payout timing, and a desire for prudence, we continue to use the capacity estimates for the first 12 months in formulating the bonding capacity estimate for the initial season.
+We considered all data elements, and based on cash flow requirement projections from Paragon Strategic Solutions Inc., the FHCF's consulting actuary, guidance from FHCF staff about potential payout timing, and a desire for prudence, we continue to use the capacity estimates for the first 12 months in formulating the bonding capacity estimate for the initial season.

-In general, it would take a hurricane event resulting in ground-up losses exceeding approximately \$38.0 billion based on the detailed company approach to exhaust the FHCF's projected liquid resources of approximately \$14.8 billion, which is over \$2.2 billion below its potential maximum obligation of \$17.0 billion.
+In general, it would take a hurricane event resulting in ground-up losses exceeding approximately \$24.3 billion to exhaust the FHCF's projected liquid resources of approximately \$15.4 billion, which is \$1.6 billion below its potential maximum obligation of \$17.0 billion.
 The amount of debt that the FHCF can raise within the first twelve months is helpful for the FHCF and participating insurers in protecting their financial solvency